 Escape to the Fantastical World of Neverwhere: A Book Review

-Richard Mayhew is a young man with a good heart and an ordinary life, which is changed forever when he stops to help a girl he finds bleeding on a London sidewalk.
+Richard Mayhew is a young man with a good heart and an ordinary life.
+His life is changed forever when he stops to help a girl he finds bleeding on a London sidewalk.

 His small act of kindness propels him into a world he never dreamed existed.
 Some people fall through the cracks, and Richard has become one of them.